dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 Let's talk about the process of creating the monorepo.
 Along with that, let's try to also do a *How to get started with Bazel and K8s*.

+# 🥣 Tutorial
+In this section, you can have a better understanding of some of the issues we faced while developing our solution.

+Hopefully, you can use it as a getting started for your own project.
 ## ⚙️ Setup
 Before starting, we need to make sure that everything is correctly installed:

-- [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/): this is a CLI for kubernetes.
-We're going to reuse its configurations for our bazel build
+- [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/): this is a CLI for Kubernetes.
+We're going to reuse its configurations for our Bazel build
 - [Bazel](https://docs.bazel.build/versions/master/install.html): the build tool
 - [Docker](https://docs.docker.com/get-docker/): help us generate and manage images